rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 date: 2020-01-01 02:00:00
 categories: notes lecture
 layout: post
-challenges: stack0r-64 stack1r-64 stack2r-64 stack0r-guessdown stack2r-warp-drive
+challenges: stack0r-64-557 stack1r-64-557 stack2r-64-557 stack0r-guessdown-557 stack2r-warp-drive-557
 ---

 Over the first few lectures, we are going to jump straight into binary exploitation.
-We will start with a very simple bug---a stack-based buffer overflow caused by `gets()`---and, somewhat intentionally, keep exploiting essentially that same bug for several challenges.
+We will start with a very simple bug---a stack-based buffer overflow caused by an oversized read---and, somewhat intentionally, keep exploiting essentially that same bug for several challenges.

 Why keep using the same bug?
 Because the buffer overflow itself is not the hard part.
 I want to keep that part simple while we introduce the other concepts that you need in order to exploit binaries: